shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 Yeah.
 If you remember nothing else from this, file your 83B election forms.

-## Seeking TN Visa for Startup - Seek Expert Advice
+## Immigration Laws: Seek Expert Advice

 Okay.
 So we also got a lot of questions that touched on a variety of immigration issues.
 So, and here's a sample question we got.
 I'm in Canada.
 Can you help me get a TN visa so I can work on my startup in the U.S.?